 Student Loan Calculator

-Monthly payment and total cost for student loan repayment
+Monthly payment and total interest on a fixed-term student loan under standard amortisation.

 What this tool does